Dining in Residence

 If you run out of funds before the end of the year, you can reload your card online, at any time.
 Please note that this online process allows you to add flex dollars only; however, flex dollars are transferred automatically in $50 increments once your residence dollars are depleted.

-The meal plan for students living in first-year buildings is mandatory, but don't worry, if you have money left over it carries over and turns into a Campus Meal Plan that you can continue using in your upper years at Western.
+The meal plan for students living in first-year buildings is mandatory (with the exception of Lambton Hall), but don't worry, if you have money left over it carries over and turns into a Campus Meal Plan that you can continue using in your upper years at Western.
 You can also request a refund of your Residence Dollars if a request is submitted by the deadline.

 The overhead fee is used to maintain and operate the dining halls.
 This includes labour, capital costs, equipment, etc. There is no food credit value to the overhead fee and it is non-refundable.